-To schedule pick-up, call Waste Management at 1 (800) 592-9995 at least one business day before your collection day.
+To schedule pick-up, contact Waste Management at 1 (800) 592-9995 or firstname.lastname@example.org at least one business day before your collection day.
 On collection day, place all electronics two feet from your blue recycling cart.
 Put smaller electronics in a clear plastic bag.

 Drop-off Electronics Recycling Options (All)

 Where to recycle TVs, computers + laptops